All Episodes

 Well, we're seeing that they don't know how to run businesses.

-We're seeing that they know how to run businesses into the ground, and we're also saying they know how to petition government to get bailed out.
+We're seeing that they know how to run businesses into the ground, and we're also seeing they know how to petition government to get bailed out because they have greased the skids with donations, contributions, friendships, and the good old boys network.

-That's who's uh circling the wagons to protect themselves with all this.
+That's who's circling the wagons to protect themselves with all this.

-And it's and and when Obama comes out and trashes these people, he doesn't really mean it, and they know it.
+And when Obama comes out and trashes these people, he doesn't really mean it, and they know it.

-But these bailout these uh this uh again, the uh bonuses, one-tenth of one percent of all bailout money so far, roughly.
+But these bailout, again, the bonuses, one-tenth of 1% of all bailout money so far, roughly.

 Phone calls, audio soundbites, galore coming up after this.

-Already the emails are pouring in, Mr. Snurdley.
+Already the emails are pouring in, Mr. Snirdly.

 People wishing to take pot shots at their host.

-And somebody said, But Rush, you even you even when you joined President Obama's address on your show, President Obama said that he's told Geitner to go out there and do everything he can to get the money back that went for these bonuses.
+And somebody says, but Rush, you even, when you joined President Obama's address on your show, President Obama said that he's told Geithner to go out there and do everything he can to get the money back that went for these bonuses.

 Oh, Tisk, Tisk, ladies and gentlemen, those of you, and it's a relatively few number who have emailed me disappointment.